fb pixel

 The second reason to keep in touch with old work buds?
 It’s an important step in processing the change before moving on to your next chapter, says Dr. Jiménez.
 To wit: A study published in Academy of Management Discoveries found that staying connected to former colleagues plays a key role in integrating into a new workplace.

 Besides a looming economic crisis, the past few years have been a series of catastrophe after catastrophe.
-So it’s not exactly shocking that the stress and mental health of Americans have nose-dived, according to a recent poll by the American Psychological Association.
+So it’s not exactly shocking that the mental health of Americans have nose-dived, according to a recent poll by the American Psychological Association.
 “Everything that’s happening in the world creates an added layer of stress to getting laid off,” Dr. Jiménez says.

 What should you do when it feels like everything is crumbling around you?
 Find ways to be kind to yourself.
 “It may sound soft, but there’s a lot of science behind the benefits of practicing self-compassion, such as through a loving kindness meditation,” Dr. Jiménez says.